FILM - Film Studies (FILM)

 FILM 470 Lesbian, Gay, Bisexual, Transgender, and Queer Cinemas

 Credits 3.
 3 Lecture Hours.
 Examination of cinema by and about LGBTQ individuals or communities; discussion of production, film content and reception.
-Prerequisites: Grade of C or better in WGST 200, FILM 215/INTS 215, FILM 251/ENGL 251, ENGL 251/FILM 251, or FILM 299, and junior or senior classification; or approval of instructor.
+Prerequisites: Grade of C or better in WGST 200, FILM 215/GLST 215, FILM 251/ENGL 251, ENGL 251/FILM 251, or FILM 299, and junior or senior classification; or approval of instructor.

-FILM 481 Seminar in Film Studies
+FILM 481 Seminar

 Credits 3.
 3 Lecture Hours.
 Seminar on a figure, theme, style, movement or theory in film studies, with practice in the methods of research in film studies, culminating in a substantial research paper.
 Open to seniors enrolled in the interdisciplinary minor in film studies and to others with approval of the Coordinator of Film Studies.
 May be taken two times for credit.
 Prerequisite: FILM 251/ENGL 251 or FILM 299, or approval of instructor; junior or senior classification.